scrissey/powerbi-portfolio/README.md

 - Improving and cleaning existing reports
 - Connecting data from Excel, SharePoint, SAP, SQL
 - Automating manual reporting processes
 - "One-off" dashboards for specific needs

+---

+# 📬 Contact
+If you want to discuss a project or dashboard idea, feel free to reach out through email, GitHub or LinkedIn.
+**Email:** sr.crisse@gmail.com
+**LinkedIn:** www.linkedin.com/in/sam-crissey-064777241